Lowe switches from Premier League horse race to real equines

 Still, part of her internal focus will be on the Premier League race: Seeking its first league title since 1990, Liverpool leads Manchester City by two points.
 Liverpool has three games left and Manchester City four, including a derby Wednesday at Manchester United.

-"I predicted Liverpool from day one, and I don't like to be wrong," she said.
+"I picked Liverpool and as I don't like to be wrong, I won't change now, in case I back City to win it and then I'm double wrong if Liverpool do," she said.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports